pourdamghani/pourdamghani.github.io/_pages/about.md

 Personal email: firstname (at) lastname (dot) net

 ## Recent News
+- Our project, BeeFAIRChain, has just been fully accepted as part of DATIpilot BioBlock Innovationscommunity, funded by Federal Ministry for Research, Technology and Space (BMFTR) in Germany.
 - We have just been awarded Oxford Berlin Research Partnership Flexible Funds 2026!
 - Our paper "Rethinking Fronthaul Topologies for Cell-Free 6G Networks" has been accepted in [IEEE ICC 2026](https://icc2026.ieee-icc.org/)!
-- Our group just got awarded the [Trilateral Seed Funding Program 2025](https://www.linkedin.com/feed/update/urn:li:activity:7320726047107280896/) in a collaboration with University of Oxford and Siemens AG.

 ## Selected Publications